mikeyshean/escape-krypton/README.md

 ![gapCollision](./src/kryptonite//docs/gap_collision.png)

 #### `trigCollision()`:
-Finally, we detect when rear slanted edge of Superman's hit box collides with the bottom edge of the top Kryptonite.
+Finally, we detect when the rear hypotenuse edge of Superman's hit box collides with the bottom edge of the top Kryptonite.

 ![trigCollision](./src/kryptonite//docs/trig_collision.png)